 I didn’t know Kate Spade, or Anthony Bourdain, or Robin Williams, but I felt the ripple effect from their pain.

-It’s not mind over matter, because my mind IS the matter.
+Anxiety isn’t mind over matter, because my mind is the matter.

 Treat people with kindness, compassion, and understanding.
 Give back to unearth true happiness.

 When it feels like the world’s gone mad, look for the laughter, the love, the light.